CadQuery/cadquery/doc/extending.rst

 CadQuery or Workplane methods from inside of your extension.
 You can also call a number of internal methods that are designed to aid in plugin creation:

-   * :py:meth:`cadquery.CQ.Workplane._pointsOnStack`  returns a FreeCAD Vector ( a point ) for each item on the stack.
-Useful if you are writing a plugin that you'd like to operate on all values on the stack, like :py:meth:`cadquery.CQ.Workplane.circle` and most other built-ins do

-   * :py:meth:`cadquery.CQ.Workplane._makeWireAtPoints` will invoke a factory function you supply for all points on the stack, and return a properly constructed cadquery object.
+   * :py:meth:`cadquery.Workplane._makeWireAtPoints` will invoke a factory function you supply for all points on the stack, and return a properly constructed cadquery object.
 This function takes care of registering wires for you and everything like that

-   * :py:meth:`cadquery.CQ.Workplane.newObject` returns a new Workplane object with the provided stack, and with its parent set to the current object.
+   * :py:meth:`cadquery.Workplane.newObject` returns a new Workplane object with the provided stack, and with its parent set to the current object.
 The preferred way to continue the chain

-   * :py:meth:`cadquery.CQ.Workplane.findSolid` returns the first Solid found in the chain, working from the current object upwards in the chain. commonly used when your plugin will modify an existing solid, or needs to create objects and then combine them onto the 'main' part that is in progress
+   * :py:meth:`cadquery.CQ.findSolid` returns the first Solid found in the chain, working from the current object upwards in the chain. commonly used when your plugin will modify an existing solid, or needs to create objects and then combine them onto the 'main' part that is in progress

-   * :py:meth:`cadquery.CQ.Workplane._addWire` must be called if you add a wire.
+   * :py:meth:`cadquery.Workplane._addPendingWire` must be called if you add a wire.
 This allows the base class to track all the wires that are created, so that they can be managed when extrusion occurs.

-   * :py:meth:`cadquery.CQ.Workplane.wire` gathers up all of the edges that have been drawn ( eg, by line, vline, etc ), and attempts to combine them into a single wire, which is returned.
+   * :py:meth:`cadquery.Workplane.wire` gathers up all of the edges that have been drawn ( eg, by line, vline, etc ), and attempts to combine them into a single wire, which is returned.
 This should be used when your plugin creates 2-d edges, and you know it is time to collect them into a single wire.

-   * :py:meth:`cadquery.CQ.Workplane.plane` provides a reference to the workplane, which allows you to convert between workplane coordinates and global coordinates:
+   * :py:meth:`cadquery.Workplane.plane` provides a reference to the workplane, which allows you to convert between workplane coordinates and global coordinates:
      * :py:meth:`cadquery.freecad_impl.geom.Plane.toWorldCoords` will convert local coordinates to global ones
      * :py:meth:`cadquery.freecad_impl.geom.Plane.toLocalCoords` will convet from global coordinates to local coordinates